kurtlogan/hmrc-hackathon/README.md

 # hmrc-hackathon
 Hackathon at HMRC

+## Prerequisites
+Node and npm are required to build and run this library.
+Node and npm installation instructions can be found [https://docs.npmjs.com/getting-started/installing-node]

 ## Installation commands
 - Install dependencies `npm install`
 - Build scripts and css `npm run build`